mislav-km/pdsnd_github/README.md

 08.03.2020

 ### Project Title
-US Bike Share Data analysis with Python
+US Bike Share Data analysis with Python (Nanodegree Program "Programming for Data Science with Python")

 ### Description
 The project is about analyzing large datasets with Python.
 Therefore we were asked to write a Python Application, that analyzes the datasets of three major US cities by filtering by city, month and day.